 In accordance with the Farm Credit Act and Northwest FCS' capitalization bylaws, each borrower is required to acquire capital stock or participation certificates in Northwest FCS as a condition of borrowing.
 Borrowers acquire ownership of capital stock or participation certificates at the time the loan is made.
 Borrowers are not currently required to make a cash investment to acquire capital stock or participation certificates; however, their obligation to pay for the capital stock or participation certificates is maintained as an interest free obligation with Northwest FCS.
 The capital stock and participation certificates are at-risk investments as described in the Northwest FCS capitalization bylaws.
 Northwest FCS retains a first lien on common stock or participation certificates owned by its borrowers.
 Stock is retired in accordance with Northwest FCS bylaws and only if Northwest FCS is in compliance with its capital adequacy requirements.
 Borrowers are responsible for payment of the cash investment upon demand by Northwest FCS.
-Effective January 1, 2020, due to a change in the regulatory interpretation surrounding capital stock and participation certificates receivable, these have been included within members' equity in the Consolidated Balance Sheets under a new contra account titled 'Less: capital stock and participation certificates receivable'.
-This change had no impact on the capital stock or participation certificates owned by Northwest FCS' borrowers, as borrowers retain all rights afforded to them by the Farm Credit Act.
+Capital stock and participation certificates receivable are included within members' equity in the Consolidated Balance Sheets under a contra account titled 'Less: capital stock and participation certificates receivable'.